Travel Trailer fault issues

 A consumer can look to both seller and manufacturer to remedy product defects.
 The seller/consumer contract cannot waive the consumer’s rights.
 The consumer is protected under Australian Consumer Law (section 64).

 Manufacturers do not necessarily make every part of their product.
 Many assemble various components.
-In this case a caravan.
+In this case a travel trailer.
 Under Australian Consumer Law, a manufacturer includes:

 (a) a person who assembles goods;